SentinelStrategies/UnifiedStreams/README.md

-# UnifiedStreams (main branch)
+# UnifiedStreams
-This "main" branch contains a powerful program for seamlessly integrating Substreams, RPC calls, and API calls into your workflows.
+This branch contains a powerful program for seamlessly integrating Substreams, RPC calls, and API calls into your workflows.
 It simplifies real-time data processing, enhances cross-protocol communication, and streamlines API interactions.
 Designed with a focus on performance, reliability, and scalability, this program is perfect for building robust, multi-protocol solutions.
-TO use portable library please refer of other branch "lib".
+To use the portable library please refer to branch "main".

 ## Prerequisites